Yerbury’s Fundraising and How You Can Help

 Generally, it is not practical to choose specifically which project your money will fund.
 Some projects may be easier to get grant funding or sponsorship for, so will rely less on parent donations.
 Others will be harder to get grant funding or sponsorship and may need to be funded completely by direct donations.
 Your donations to the Foundation account will be directed to areas where they are most needed.

 Virgin Giving charges 2% commission which is lower than some of its competitors (eg Just Giving at 5%)

-In September 2017, the school Governing Body Finance Committee appointed two parent governors, Rosemary Marsh and Jessica Heine, and the Head Teacher to set up a Working Group to look into fundraising strategies for the school in concert with the YPTA.
-The two co-chairs of the YPTA, Mark Benson and Laura Heath, were invited to join this committee, as was the school-YPTA teacher lead, Liam Frost and the school fundraising officer, Lorraine O’Keefe.
+In September 2017, the school Governing Body Finance Committee appointed two parent governors and the Head Teacher to set up a Working Group to look into fundraising strategies for the school in concert with the YPTA.
+The two co-chairs of the YPTA and the YPTA Treasurer, were invited to join this committee, as was the school-YPTA teacher lead, Liam Frost and the school fundraising officer at the time, Lorraine O’Keefe.

-This Fundraising Working Group has worked closely with the Governing Body, Senior Leadership Team and the YPTA to scope out the remit, priorities and operational matters to develop the concept and make it happen.
-This Working Group will form the initial Yerbury Foundation Committee to allow continuity of their work on fundraising.
-Going forward, the parent members of the committee will be selected according to the Foundation’s terms of reference.
+Since then, this Fundraising Working Group has worked closely with the Governing Body, Senior Leadership Team and the YPTA to scope out the remit, priorities and operational matters to develop the concept and make it happen.
+This Working Group forms the Yerbury Foundation Committee to allow continuity of their work on fundraising.
+The parent members of the committee are selected according to the Foundation’s terms of reference.